Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “It’s also increased our website viewership with more than 5,000 views on this page alone.
 Plus, we’re on page 1 of Google with HubSpot and Vidyard for “video marketing guide.”

-Kelly Wilhelme says the team at Weirdert Group “launched our pillar page in early 2018 and it’s helped us grow our new contacts by 26%.”
+Kelly Wilhelme says the team at Weirdert Group “Launched the pillar page What is Inbound Marketing for Industrials? in early 2018 and it’s helped us grow our new contacts by 26%.”

 “We had been publishing blogs for over 9 years, but taking a pillar page approach to related content helped us increase traffic and leads.
 This page has over a 10% conversion rate, which is about five times the normal for an ungated site page of ours.”